looker-open-source/sdk-codegen/README.md

 #### View the specification interactively

+**Note:** Interactive specification viewing is temporarily disabled.
+Please disregard this section for now.

 When the specification conversion completes successfully, the OpenAPI 3.x specification file is available locally, so you can search and explore the api using a command similar to the following:

 ```bash